The Corpus of Hittite Divinatory Texts (HDivT)

 Kurzbeschreibung

 The structure of the second part of this text is difficult to grasp, as it is very fragmentary.
-The peculiar formatting of these lines, which end at different points before the edge of the tablet, also obscures the underlying running text and syntax to some degree.
+The peculiar formatting of these lines, which end at different points before the edge of the tablet, also obscures the underlying running text and its syntax to some degree.

 None of the names on the tablet can be found elsewhere, namely the augur Uri (if this is the correct reading), a man Pipašda, mentioned in the section without oracular content, and the town Pitama or Pita (see also note n.
-6 to the translation).
+7 to the translation).

 Texte